-Medidata's eCOA solution can be used to convert site-based data forms to remote data forms.
+CHALLENGE SOLUTION Medidata's eCOA solution can be used to convert site-based data forms to remote data forms.
+Provide ways for missed or risked

 If study modifications are made to accommodate this approach, patients can download the patient cloud app from the app store and provide urgent data forms as needed for missed visits.
 Any Rave EDC study using eCOA can have additional data forms pulled into the eCOA app and made available to patients.
 Any Rave EDC studies not using eCOA can add eCOA to the project and immediately begin converting forms to remote-enabled forms.